zdu-strong/transparent-republic/republic-alliance.md

 The Republican Alliance protects its member states through independent military forces and an independent official system, while providing a framework for administering and building democratic nations.

+# Closing Statement

+The Republican Alliance is built on one belief:

+Peace requires institutions strong enough to defend it.

 # Design

 ## 1. Alliance Council